 Furthermore, we also calculated the FSs of all the explored RE candidates, using a four-band $e_g$ bilayer model.
 Similarly to the case of LNO, we found two electron FS sheets ($\alpha$ and $\beta$) with a mixture of $d_{3z^2-r^2}$ and $d_{x^2-y^2}$ orbitals, and a $\gamma$ hole-pocket made up of the $d_{3z^2-r^2}$ orbital.
 For this reason, our RPA results show the same spin-fluctuation mediated $s^\pm$-wave pairing in the RE candidates studied.
 However, the pairing strength $\lambda$ is reduced from La to Sm, suggesting $T_c$ is reduced as the radius of the RE ions decreases.
-In this case, compared with other RE elements, LNO seems to be an ``optimal'' candidate in the bilayer 327-type family from our theoretical perspective, with Ce a close competitor.
-Consequently, to obtain a higher $T_c$, in-plane tensile stress-strain or growing on substrates with {\it larger in-plane lattice constants} would be the direction to stabilize the Fmmm phase at lower or ambient pressures.
-In other words, by artificially engineering larger $a$ and $b$ lattice spacings, the material may move {\it opposite} to the direction spontaneously selected by Rare Earth replacement, as described in the present publication, hopefully reducing the critical pressure needed to reach the Fmmm phase.
-Note, however, that via substrate growth, increasing $a$ and $b$ will likely result in a smaller $c$, and thus this matter needs careful further studies that we will present in near future work.